-- The Board's August meeting was held at 2:00 p.m. on August 24, 2022 at O'Shaughnessy Dam.
-Board Members toured the hydro-electric power portion of the dam for a brief overview of the power portion components and a project that is currently under construction and underway.
-Board Members also toured the water supply portion of the dam where City of Columbus officials will provide an overview of the dam from a water supply, sustainability, and flood control perspective. - The Agricultural & Rural Communities Outreach Team in partnership with Del-Co Water Company, The Nature Conservancy, City of Columbus, Franklin Soil and Water Conservation District, and the City of Marysville successfully held the Future of the Scioto Watershed Webinar on August 15.
-During the webinar, participants heard from Glenn Marzluf, Chair of the Sustaining Scioto Board, about the Board's goals and objectives.
+The Agricultural & Rural Communities Outreach Team in partnership with Del-Co Water Company, The Nature Conservancy, City of Columbus, Franklin Soil and Water Conservation District, and the City of Marysville held the Future of the Scioto Watershed Webinar on August 15.
+Participants heard from Glenn Marzluf, Chair of the Sustaining Scioto Board, about the Board's goals and objectives.
 Chris Pancake of the Ohio Department of Agriculture and Region 4 Scioto Watershed Coordinator provided an overview of ongoing and upcoming programming efforts of ODA in the watershed.
-Finally, John Matthews with Ohio EPA also talked to participants about the state's Nutrient Reduction Strategy. - On August 16, 2022, the team, in partnership with the Nature Conservancy and others, held the Scioto Watershed Whole Farm Conservation Event in Waldo, Ohio.
+Finally, John Matthews with Ohio EPA talked about the state's Nutrient Reduction Strategy.

+On August 16, the Team, in partnership with the Nature Conservancy and others, held the Scioto Watershed Whole Farm Conservation Event in Waldo, Ohio.
 Discussions were focused on "Return on Investment of Conservation Practices" and "Incentive & Cost Share Opportunities".